 Look at the office printers: does everyone have one, or are you like most modern offices with a few networked printers?
 Are they in the right place and are the consumables for them near to hand to cut out walking for things?

 Ensure that filing cabinets are organized correctly and located where needed, not all stored in a row on the opposite side of the office.
 Locate brochures and catalogs where the people are that use them, not in a library to which they have to walk.

-Colour-code files and the like for specific areas of work, such as making all customer order files red, supplier files blue etc. This will make it immediately clear what is what and where it belongs.
+Colour-code files and the like for specific areas of work, such as making all customer order files red, supplier files blue, etc. This will make it immediately clear what is what and where it belongs.

-Consider the virtual office and the “filling cabinets” there.
+Consider the virtual office and the “filing cabinets” there.
 How many of your people really know how to organize their documents on their computers?
 How many times have you asked for something and then waited for someone to search their directories hunting for the document unsure of where they have put it?
 How often have you done it yourself?

 5S Office Video